nasa/cumulus-api/docs/api/content/stats.md

 ## Average

 Calculate the average value and other summary statistics for a given numeric field.
-Requires the following query parameters, and may include the normal filter parameters:
+Requires the following query parameters, and may include the regular filter parameters:

 | query string parameter | description |
 | --- | --- |